The structure of the nilpotent cone, the Kazhdan-Lusztig map and algebraic group analogues of the Slodowy slices: Introduction

 The new transversal slices in $G$ are of the form $N_sZs^{-1}$ where $s\in G$ is the normal representative of an element of the Weyl group $W$, $N_s=\{n\in N\mid sns^{-1}\in \overline N\}$, $N$ is the unipotent radical of a parabolic subgroup $P$ corresponding to $s$ with Levi factor $L$, $\overline N$ is the unipotent radical of the opposite parabolic subgroup, and $Z=\{z\in L\mid szs^{-1}=z\}$ is the centralizer of $s$ in $L$.
 In Proposition \ref{prop2} we prove that the quotient $NZs^{-1}N/N$ with respect to the action of $N$ on $NZs^{-1}N$ by conjugations is isomorphic to $N_sZs^{-1}$, and hence $N_sZs^{-1}$ is a subvariety of $G/N$.
 This is the algebraic group analogue of the Kostant cross--section theorem.

 In Section \ref{sectsub} we apply the results of Section \ref{slices1} to describe simple singularities in terms of transversal slices in algebraic groups.
 In our construction we use the subregular slices of dimension ${\rm rank}~G+2$ associated to the elements of the Weyl group which are related to subregular nilpotent elements in $\g$ via the Kazhdan--Lusztig map (see \cite{KL}).
-Note that the $G$--invariant functions on $G_*$ lie in the center of the Poisson algebra of functions on $G_*$ (see \cite{dual}).
-Therefore the intersections of the slices $N_sZs^{-1}$ with the fibers of the conjugation quotient map $\delta_G:G\rightarrow H/W$ are also equipped with Poisson structures.
-In particular, if such a fiber is singular our construction yields a Poisson structure related to the corresponding singularity.
-The intersections of the subregular slices $N_sZs^{-1}$ of dimension ${\rm rank}~G +2$ with the fibers of the conjugation quotient map may only have simple isolated singularities,
+The intersections of the subregular slices $N_sZs^{-1}$ of dimension ${\rm rank}~G +2$ with the fibers of the conjugation quotient map may only have simple isolated singularities.

 {\bf Acknowledgement}

 The author is grateful to A. Berenstein, P. Etingof, L. Feh\'{e}r, A. Levin and A. Premet for useful discussions.
 This paper was completed during my stay in Max--Planck--Institut f\"{u}r Mathematik, Bonn in April--May 2009.
 I would like to thank Max--Planck--Institut f\"{u}r Mathematik, Bonn for hospitality.